AstroAir/GitHound/docs/user-guide/search-capabilities.md

 GitHound's search engine is built on a modular architecture with specialized searchers that can work independently or in combination.
 The system supports:

-- **8 Specialized Searchers**: Each optimized for specific search types
+- **12+ Specialized Searchers**: Each optimized for specific search types and patterns
 - **Multi-modal Queries**: Combine multiple search criteria in a single query
-- **Fuzzy Matching**: Find approximate matches with configurable similarity
+- **Fuzzy Matching**: Find approximate matches with configurable similarity thresholds
+- **Pattern Detection**: Identify code patterns and anti-patterns automatically
+- **Statistical Analysis**: Advanced analytics and search performance metrics
 - **Real-time Progress**: Track search progress for large repositories
 - **Flexible Filtering**: Advanced filtering by file type, size, date, and patterns
 - **Relevance Scoring**: Results ranked by relevance and quality
+- **Caching & Analytics**: Intelligent caching with search analytics

 ## Search Engine Architecture